 I relate these themes as I see them in context to the story of Hush Hush Sweet Charlotte and felt that it had a place here in this post, as I am discussing the obliteration of power by a Patriarchal environment.

 Women can be referred to as devouring presences.
 I just watched Suddenly Last Summer and will be covering this incredible film with Liz Taylor.
 Tennessee William’s story is rampant with the devouring mother theme.
 Natural predators as well as the mother figure herself.
 Even the Venus Fly trap was given a name, I don’t recall off hand, but I will be blogging about the film soon.

 In the transition from mother-right to father-right there is a further stage, The Dionysian which heralds the founding of Patriarchy undermining the Demetrian principle (Demeter in Greek myth) by an alliance with hetaerism and a return to the sensual frenzy of a more primitive era, characterized by an era of sexual freedom in which women are held in common by men.
 Against the abuse of women’s bodies which hetaerism implies the man-killing Amazon arises.

 I can’t give away the ending but it applies to the death of John Mayhew symbolically.
-Yet another stage in the transition to patriarchy which explains why John was not the subject of scandal where as the women involved were.
-Bachofen isolates a symbolic grid which supports the basic division between female Matriarchal and Male Patriarchal , here is the shortened version.
+Yet another stage in the transition to patriarchy explains why John was not the subject of scandal whereas the women involved were.
+Bachofen isolates a symbolic grid that supports the basic division between female Matriarchal and Male Patriarchal, here is the shortened version.